hexagontk/hexagon/core/README.md

 @code core/src/test/kotlin/com/hexagonkt/core/converters/ConvertersManagerTest.kt?converters

 # Package com.hexagonkt.core.handlers
-Provide general utilities to attach many handlers to be applied to events processing.
+Provide general utilities to attach many handlers to be applied on events processing.
 Events can be of any type.

 Handlers may or may not be applied to certain events at runtime based on rules provided as